PyvesB/night-video-tuner/README.md

 * Enable, disable and precisely manage filters on the fly.
 * Lightweight and user-friendly interface.
 * Free and open-source.
-* Available in English, French, Polish and Czech.
+* Available in English, French, Polish, Czech and Chinese.

 Check out what's new in the [latest releases](https://github.com/PyvesB/night-video-tuner/releases)!